 Despite the cold spells in March, the entire residential market saw a seasonal simmer as spring picked up steam with real estate transactions.
 Homebuyers had 21.75 percent more new home choices – and they liked what they saw!
 Homes under contract were up 27.39 percent from February.

-Here’s what else was up: Year to date, single-family active listings jumped 26.29 percent, new listings was up 2 percent, and days on market more than doubled from seven last year to 15.
+Here’s what else was up: Year to date, single-family active listings jumped 26.29 percent, new listings were up 2 percent, and days on market more than doubled from seven last year to 15.

 Prices were up too, but just barely.
 The single-family average price was up 0.95 percent year to date to $516,469; the median price was up 0.34 percent to $436,500.
 The bump was a little bigger for condo prices, with the average condo price at $356,142 year to date.